 3. The Agility Test

 Agility refers to a company’s capacity to quickly introduce new products, develop and deploy digital content, respond to seasonal changes, and so on.
-Agility is one of the most essential objectives in the E-Commerce industry since it allows for quick digital fulfilment.
+Agility is one of the most essential objectives in the E-Commerce industry since it allows for quick digital fulfillment.
 The essence of digital business is agile change, and scaling is critical to its success.

 Many businesses find it challenging to adapt or change quickly enough to meet customer demands.
 It is mainly because they are unable to integrate new technology effectively with their existing system, making market penetration more difficult.